peterbartosh/PerfumeShop/README.md

 # PerfumeShop
-The perfume shop app, designed to simplify the communication of client and buisness, automate order making and collecting processes and attract new customers.
+The perfume shop system is designed to attract new customers, simplify the communication between end users and suppliers and to automate order management processes.

 # Architecture: MVVM.